sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 Clear communication is central to making the next unstable phase a success.
 With the goal of boosting communication identifying major blockers and areas of improvement in our branch, we sought to go interview the directors of the IITB and hear their stories.
 We talked with directors across IITB in a series of one-on-one interviews to better understand their day-to-day experience within the branch and their views of ESDC as a whole.

-## Why conduct interviews rather than send out a survey?
+## Why conduct interviews rather than send out a survey

 Before we talk about how we prepared for the interviews, let me be honest with you: interviews aren’t the easiest route to take.
 Especially in our case, knowing how overwhelming the work environment of directors has always been.